rhel-labs/learn-katacoda/ebpf-tracing/step5.md

 << OUTPUT ABRIDGED >>
 </pre>

-From the above output, we can see in the "T"ype column that these are "R"eads.
-Further, we see the counters in the "READS" column as greater than 0.
-This shows us in real time what yum is doing with files on the system.
+From the above output, you can see in the Type column(T) that these are reads(R).
+Further, you can see the counters in the READS column report greater than 0.
+This shows you in, real time, what `yum` is doing with files on the system.

-Further, on the xfsslower terminal, we will start to see XFS operations take longer than 10ms and these will start to show:
+Further, on the **xfsslower** terminal, you will start to see XFS operations take longer than the 10ms threshold and disk operations will start to be displayed:

 <pre class="file">
 Tracing XFS operations slower than 10 ms